Easter Funnies and Easter Bunnies

 "Easter falls on the first Sunday subsequent to the first full moon after the vernal equinox (March 21).
 Thus it can occur as early as March 22 and as late as April 25.
 (If the full moon after the equinox falls on Sunday, Easter follows a week later.)
 Originally, Easter was celebrated on the same day as the Jewish Passover.
 Since the Jewish calendar is lunar, Passover can fall on any day of the week and some Church fathers were distressed that the Lenten fast should end on any day other than a Sunday.
 They argued about it until the 8th century, when the church officially adopted the procedure we have now.
 Nobody alive today would have been around to see an Easter Sunday on the earliest possible date of the 22nd.
 This last occurred 190 years ago in 1818.
 Only those 95 and over will have been around in 1913 when, as in 2008, it fell on 23rd March.
 It will be 2160 before it happens again on the 23rd and 2285 when it is next on the 22nd March."

-'What do rabbits and eggs have to do with Easter anyway?'
+'What Have Rabbits and Eggs got to do with Easter Anyway?'

-Easter, whether you choose to celebrate it or not is like most things, a commercial enterprise where those in sales and marketing know they can make quite a bit of money out of the rest of us.
-Adults may not be happy about the price of Eater eggs and will openly bemoan the fact that Cadbury's cream eggs have shrunk even further since last year, but ultimately their children will be content - for a while at least.
+Easter, whether you choose to celebrate it or not, is like most celebratory dates on the calendar, a commercial enterprise where those in sales and marketing know they can make quite a bit of money out of the rest of us.
+Adults may not be happy about the price of Easter eggs and will openly bemoan the fact that Cadbury's cream eggs have shrunk even further since last year, but ultimately their children will be content - for a while at least.

-The altruistic among us will view Easter as a time of renewed hope, a resurrection of things lost - the return of the sun, lighter evenings, You can explain to your children the joy of new life and demonstrate this by mentioning the spring lambs frolicking in the fields - while also explaining how the lamb managed to spring onto your table dressed in a bit of mint sauce.
-Everything has its own particular inconsistency to be explained away to the next generation and it is our responsibility as parents to see that we can do this in the best way possible without causing offence to other cultures, religions, vegetarians, diabetics etc
+The altruistic among us will view Easter as a time of renewed hope, a resurrection of things lost - the return of the sun, lighter evenings, You can explain to your children the joy of new life and demonstrate this by mentioning the fluffy little spring lambs frolicking in the fields - while also explaining how these spring lambs managed to spring onto your table dressed in a bit of mint sauce.
+Everything has its own particular inconsistency to be explained away to the next generation and it is our responsibility as parents to see that we can do this in the best way possible without causing offence to other cultures, religions, vegetarians, diabetics etc.

 © 2015 Stella Kaye